DataONEorg/dataone-indexer/README.md

 Note that this helm chart also installs rabbitmq, which can be partially configured through the values.yaml file in the parent chart through exported child properties.

+### Authentication note

+The username and password under which the rabbitmq service runs are set in the values.yaml file.
+It appears that this information is cached on a PersistentVolumeClaim that is created automatically by rabbitmq.
+If the credentials are changed in the helm `values.yaml` file, authentication will fail because they will conflict with the cached values in the PVC.
+If you are just testing, the problem can be resolved by deleting the PVC.
+In production, the PVC would also be used for maintaining durable queues, and so it may not be reasonable to delete the PVC.
+You can get the name and identifiers of the PVCs with `kubectl -n d1index get pvc`.

 ## Running the IndexWorker in the docker container

 The docker image assumes that the deployment configuration file exists to configure endpoint addresses and credentials.
 To run the indexer, ensure that the